Foreign exchange fraud: High leverage

 By offering high leverage, some market makers encourage traders to trade extremely large positions.
 This increases the trading volume cleared by the market maker and increases their profit, but increases the risk that the trader will receive a margin call.
 While professional currency dealers such as banks and hedge funds tend to use no more than 10:1 leverage, retail clients may be offered leverage up to 1000:1.

+Notable cases

+Turkey

+On September 18, 2026, Turkish authorities announced that they had detained 191 people as part of an investigation into an international Forex fraud network operated by Israeli citizens.
+The group had set up companies that appeared to operate as call centers, consulting firms, and tourism companies.
+They used social media and various websites to advertise Forex and cryptocurrency investments, promising high returns.
+Turkish officials said the group had obtained more than $3 billion from victims, with the money kept in overseas bank accounts and cryptocurrency wallets.

 Fraud by country

 To aid with transparency, some regulatory authorities openly publish the following: list of regulated companies/firms, warnings to regulated companies, cases opened against regulated companies, fines levied to regulated companies, revocation of companies license as well as general news announcements.

 United Kingdom

 The Financial Conduct Authority (FCA) website lists guides to aid with avoiding fraud/scams as well as public list of warnings recorded by the FCA.